 Hannah McKeand in pole position for record attempt

-Although such an endeavour may seem a far cry from her theatre marketing background, Hannah is no stranger to expedition life.
+Although such an endeavor may seem a far cry from her theatre marketing background, Hannah is no stranger to expedition life.
 She has already spent time in Antarctica and has reached the Pole once before.
-She has also travelled extensively throughout the deserts of North Africa, visited isolated villages in Afghanistan’s Hindu Kush mountain range and competed in the 2005 Clipper Round the World Yacht Race.
+She has also traveled extensively throughout North Africa’s deserts, visited isolated villages in Afghanistan’s Hindu Kush mountain range, and competed in the 2005 Clipper Round the World Yacht Race.

-Hannah’s urge to explore began in 2001, when she joined a Hungarian-led expedition to the Western Desert.
-Exploring the complex valley systems and sandstone plateaus that make up the borders of Egypt, Libya and the Sudan, she spent her days searching the area for prehistoric rock art.
+Hannah’s urge to explore began in 2001 when she joined a Hungarian-led expedition to the Western Desert.
+Exploring the complex valley systems and sandstone plateaus that make up the borders of Egypt, Libya, and Sudan, she spent her days searching the area for prehistoric rock art.
 The trip was supposed to be a once-in-a-lifetime experience, but no sooner had she returned to the UK than she found herself yearning for more.

 Since that initial foray into the desert, Hannah has been returning to this remote area twice a year.
 But with her insatiable wanderlust still remaining unquenched, she decided to drop everything, and in 2004 mortgaged her house and committed herself to full-time exploration.

-With the desert and mountains firmly behind her, Hannah decided to round off 2004 with an expedition to Antarctica.
-In November of that year she set off from Hercules Inlet on the edge of Antarctica as part of a team of five.
-Plagued from the outset by bad weather, injury, frostbite, physical and mental exhaustion, white-out conditions and some of the lowest temperatures on the planet, the team completed the journey to the South Pole in a very respectable 55 days.
+With the desert and mountains firmly behind her, Hannah decided to round off 2004 with Antarctica’s expedition.
+In November of that year, she set off from Hercules Inlet on Antarctica’s edge as part of a team of five.
+Plagued from the outset by bad weather, injury, frostbite, physical and mental exhaustion, white-out conditions, and some of the lowest temperatures on the planet, the team completed the South Pole journey in a very respectable 55 days.

 Hannah’s return to Antarctica will be one of her most ambitious projects yet.
 Her decision to go unsupported this time means that she will have to carry everything she needs for a full 40-50 days.
-As such, her sledge will weigh up to 220lb/100kgs.
-Dragging such a load uphill to the Pole, whilst negotiating endless miles of sastrugi (frozen ridges of wind-blown snow and ice which have a similar appearance to a frozen, ploughed field), Hannah will burn between 6,000 and 8,000 calories a day.
+As such, her sled will weigh up to 220lb/100kgs.
+Dragging such a load uphill to the Pole whilst negotiating endless miles of sastrugi (frozen ridges of wind-blown snow and ice which have a similar appearance to a frozen, plowed field), Hannah will burn between 6,000 and 8,000 calories a day.

-She has also made the decision to complete this journey solo, meaning that in times of hardship, she will have no team mates to provide emotional or physical support.
+She has also decided to complete this journey solo, meaning that she will have no teammates to provide emotional or physical support in times of hardship.
 The psychological enormity of such a scenario is difficult to imagine.
 Hannah reflects, “I think it is going to be really hard.
-I’m naturally a gregarious and social person and it will be very interesting managing my internal reaction to the isolation.
+I’m naturally a gregarious and social person, and it will be fascinating managing my internal reaction to the isolation.

-“I’ve been working quite hard at doing lots of positive visualisation of how it’s going to be and how I’m going to feel.
+“I’ve been working quite hard at doing lots of positive visualization of how it’s going to be and how I’m going to feel.
 I have some on-the-spot relaxation techniques to keep myself calm if something makes me anxious.
-On the whole I’m a pretty calm person anyway, so I think it will be OK.”
+On the whole, I’m a pretty calm person anyway, so I think it will be OK.”

-In preparing for this latest endeavour, Hannah is quick to draw on her previous experience.
-She confides, “The biggest lesson I have learnt so far is that with a little patience, you can get anywhere.
-If you just keep putting one foot in front of the other then vast distances can be covered in time.
+In preparing for this latest endeavor, Hannah is quick to draw on her previous experience.
+She confides, “The biggest lesson I have learned so far is that with a little patience, you can get anywhere.
+If you just keep putting one foot in front of the other, then vast distances can be covered in time.
 I’ve also learned that pain is only pain and can be managed psychologically to surprisingly good effect.

-“But most importantly of all, I have learnt that in the wilderness we are completely insignificant, and that only with utter respect and the best preparation can you spend time there safely.”
+“But most importantly of all, I have learned that in the wilderness, we are completely insignificant and that only with utter respect and the best preparation can you spend time there safely.”